FORENSIC AND BIOLOGICAL ANTHROPOLOGY

 Students enrolled in the Graduate Certificate program will be able to construct a personalized curriculum of courses in the current Mercyhurst graduate catalogue, spanning a variety of subjects including forensic archaeology, forensic taphonomy, bioarchaeology, human skeletal biology, skeletal trauma analysis, zooarchaeology, biostatistics, and more.
 Students will also have the unique opportunity to participate in active forensic cases conducted by the Mercyhurst Forensic Anthropology Laboratory, both during the recovery of evidence from a variety of outdoor forensic scenes, including surface scatters, buried bodies, and fatal fire scenes, as well as the forensic anthropological analysis of human biological tissues in the laboratory.

 In order to complete the Graduate Certificate program, students will construct their own curriculum for the school year according to their research interests to meet a minimum 5-course requirement.
 Courses run from late August to late May with the option to stay on during the summer to provide help with casework, complete summer courses, and/or conduct research.
-A BA or BS in a relevant field is recommended to apply; for further application instructions, visit the department website, or contact the Mercyhurst Graduate Admissions Office (814-824-3351).
-If you would like to request further information, please complete this form.
-An average of 8-10 students will be accepted every year.
+A B.A. or B.S. in a relevant field is recommended to apply.